Checkmk

 Map data to specific host (Piggyback)

-Piggyback data can be assigned to a host regardless of the actual source.
+Piggyback data can be assigned to a host, regardless of the actual source.
 For example, the SQL information can be separated from the data of the underlying Windows server.

-Discovery mode of databases
+Discovery mode of database instances

-Settings for the instance search.
+Settings for the search in the instance.

 Custom instances